edHelper.com

 By Jennifer Kenny

 2 Dental hygiene is a very important part of personal hygiene.
 It's about taking good care of your mouth.
-Dental visits are crucial to this care but the most critical part is your role.
-Do you brush?
-Do you floss?
+Dental visits are crucial to this care, but the most critical part is your role.
+Do you brush and floss every day?
 Only you can take charge of that!

 Paragraphs 6 to 13: